okfde/bundesrat-scraper/README.md

 ## Setup

 Everything is tested unter Python 3.6.8, so please install anacando to use this version of python.
 It is optimized for Arch Linux, but should work with other Linux Distros as well.
-The `pdftohtml` dependency is required for the `pdfcutter` tool to work
+The `pdftohtml` dependency is required for the `pdfcutter` tool to work.

 ```
   pip install --user jupyter